-When importing XYZ files or binary LAMMPS dump files, the mapping of file columns to OVITO’s particle properties must be specified using the
+When importing simple-format XYZ files or legacy binary LAMMPS dump files, the mapping of file columns to particle properties in OVITO must be specified using the

 pipeline = import_file("file.xyz", columns = ["Particle Identifier", "Particle Type", "Position.X", "Position.Y", "Position.Z"])

-The length of the string list must match the number of data columns in the input file.
+The number of column strings must match the actual number of data columns in the input file.
 See this table for standard particle property names.
 Alternatively, you can specify user-defined names for file colums that should be read as custom particle properties by OVITO.
 For vector properties, the component name must be appended to the property’s base name as demonstrated for the

 Positionproperty in the example above.
-To completely ignore a file column during import, specify
+To ignore a file column during import, use

-For text-based LAMMPS dump files, OVITO automatically determines a reasonable column-to-property mapping, but you may override it using the
+For LAMMPS dump files or extended-format XYZ files, OVITO automatically determines a reasonable column-to-property mapping, but you may override it using the

 columnskeyword.
 This can make sense, for example, if the file columns containing the particle coordinates do not follow the standard naming scheme

-z(e.g. when reading time-averaged atomic positions computed by LAMMPS).
+z(as is the case when importing time-averaged atomic positions computed by LAMMPS, for example).